 Senior discounts are alive and well.
 They’re so prevalent that you shouldn’t frequent a restaurant, movie theater, department store, hotel, car rental agency or other public or private establishment without asking for one.
 If you don’t ask, you’re likely wasting money.

 AARP’s Now Mobile App notifies you when you’re in the vicinity of any benefits and discounts that you program into the app.
-The Sciddy app also notifies you of U.S. businesses that offer discounts to people 50 years of age and older.
-Also check with your local municipality to see what kinds of discounts might be available on public transportation, parking, property taxes and other expenses.
+Also check with your local municipality to see what kinds of discounts might be available on public transportation, parking, property taxes, and other expenses.

 Here are four discounted services widely available across the country:

-National Parks – U.S. citizens or permanent residents age 62 or over can access more than 84 million acres of land protected by the National Park Service for the rest of their lives for $80.
-While this isn’t quite the bargain that it used to be — prices were raised from just $10 last year — it’s still much better than the general, $80 annual pass rate.
+National Parks – U.S. citizens or permanent residents age 62 or over can access more than 84 million acres of land protected by the National Park Service for the rest of their lives for $80 (as of January 1, 2023).

 Amtrak – Travelers ages 65 and over can receive a 10% discount on most rail fares on most Amtrak trains.